vanderschaarlab/temporai-clinic/CONTRIBUTING.md

+> **⚠️ NOTE:** This guide is a template, it will be updated as we develop this project further.
+---

 ```{todo} THIS IS SUPPOSED TO BE AN EXAMPLE.
 MODIFY IT ACCORDING TO YOUR NEEDS!

    The document assumes you are using a source repository service that promotes a